 On age recommendations and play time, we usually quote the publisher's official guidance - unless our tests have found something different.

-What does ‘complexity’ mean in board games?
+What does our 'complexity' rating mean for board games?

 We want to give you a rough idea of how hard it is to understand the rules, strategy, and mechanics of the game and get stuck into playing - which is what our complexity rating is for.